Manage Buckets

 ), and percentages (%

-In the Memory Quota (MiB) field, enter the memory you’re allocating to the bucket.
-A minimum of 100 MB is required.
+In the Memory Quota (MiB) field, enter a Memory Quota for the bucket.
+A minimum of 100 MiB is required for a bucket with the Couchstore storage backend, and 1 GiB for a Magma bucket.

-The memory allocation graph shows the memory allocated to other buckets in the database and the total amount of memory in the database you can allocate to new buckets.
-The amount of memory for your new bucket can’t exceed the remaining memory in the database.
+Use the memory allocation graph to view the memory allocated to other buckets in the cluster, and the total amount of memory you can allocate to a new bucket.

 -